-Section 7.
+5 Section 7.
 The arbitrator derives authority wholly and exclusively from this Agreement.
+The

-The arbitrator shall not add to, subtract from, modify, or alter the terms or provisions of this Agreement.
-Decisions relating to promotion or tenure may be challenged exclusively through the appeal process in Article 21, Review Decision Appeals.
+6 arbitrator shall not add to, subtract from, modify, or alter the terms or provisions of this

+7 Agreement.
+Decisions relating to promotion or tenure may be challenged exclusively through

+- 8 the appeal process in Article 21, Review Decision Appeals. - 9

 Except as otherwise provided in this Agreement, the arbitrator shall have no authority to decide any issue relating to the merits of any academic judgment.
-For the purposes of this Agreement, "academic judgment" means a judgment by the University and those acting on its behalf concerning competence, performance, or academic standards.
-In cases involving academic judgment, the arbitrator shall not substitute their judgment for that of the University, nor shall the arbitrator review such decision except for the purpose of determining whether the procedural steps provided in this Agreement have been followed.
-If the arbitrator determines that procedural steps have not been followed where an exercise of academic judgment is involved, the arbitrator shall direct that the matter be reconsidered by the appropriate decision maker in accordance with relevant procedural steps.
+For the purposes of this Agreement,

+12 "academic judgment" means a judgment by the University and those acting on its behalf

+13 concerning competence, performance, or academic standards.
+In cases involving academic

+14 judgment, the arbitrator shall not substitute their judgment for that of the University, nor shall

+15 the arbitrator review such decision except for the purpose of determining whether the procedural

+16 steps provided in this Agreement have been followed.
+If the arbitrator determines that procedural

+17 steps have not been followed where an exercise of academic judgment is involved, the arbitrator

-Under no circumstances may an arbitrator override an academic judgment to direct that a bargaining unit faculty member be reinstated, appointed, reappointed, promoted or awarded tenure.
+18 shall direct that the matter be reconsidered by the appropriate decision maker in accordance with bargaining unit faculty member be reinstated, appointed, reappointed, promoted or awardedtenure.